webarkio/wp_qoob/readme.txt

 2. Sides of the qoob

 == Changelog ==

+= 2.0.6 =
+* Issue of libraries load has been fixed

 = 2.0.5 =
 * The error of trying to get non-object has been fixed on page 404